-- Commitment to realising the potential of the applicant Whether the applicant has secured the backing of an institution that is prepared to host them/the business that employs them, and whether the level of commitment to realising the potential of the fellow and establishing them as a research and/or innovation leader has been demonstrated by their supervisor(s), host institution(s) and, where applicable, mentor(s). - Level of commitment for supporting the fellow's programme of work (beyond Subsidy Control mandated % match funding if host is a business) Whether plans for supporting the fellow's programme of work (for example, enabling the time commitment needed; ensuring access to space, equipment/facilities, other resources and other relevant programmes) enable the applicant to maximise the social/economic impact of their work and consideration has been given to equality, diversity and inclusion aims of UKRI in support for the fellow and (where applicable) their wider team and in using the fellowship's provision for flexible working. - Appropriateness of tailored training and career development support from host organisation Whether supported opportunities for development offered by the host organisation(s) (for example, time for work in other environments, developing international links, development of new skills, mentoring and professional training and development, and relevant training courses that will underpin their future career ambitions and learning)
+- Evidence detailing how the host will support the fellow, as appropriate for their personalised career development and the vision and approach of the fellowship Whether the applicant has secured the backing of an institution that is prepared to host them, and whether the level of commitment to realising the potential of the fellow and establishing them as a research and/or innovation leader has been demonstrated by their supervisor(s), host institution(s) and, where applicable, mentor(s). - How the research environment will contribute to the success of the work, in terms of suitability of the host organisation and strategic relevance to the project - Whether plans for supporting the fellow's programme of work enable the applicant to maximise the social/economic impact of their work. - How the host organisation will ensure their time commitment to the fellowship is protected - Whether a plans for enabling the time commitment needed have been sufficiently detailed and consideration has been given to equality, diversity and inclusion aims of UKRI in support for the fellow and (where applicable) their wider team and in using the fellowship's provision for flexible working.

-will develop the applicant into an impactful and influential research and/or innovation leader, and commensurate with the development aims of the applicant.
+- What development and training opportunities will be provided and how they form a cohesive career development package tailored to their aims and aspirations Whether supported opportunities for development offered by the host organisation(s) (for example, time for work in other environments, developing international links, development of new skills, mentoring and professional training and development, and relevant training courses that will underpin their future career ambitions and learning) will develop the applicant into an impactful and influential research and/or innovation leader, and commensurate with the development aims of the applicant. - What financial or practical support, such as access to the appropriate services, facilities, infrastructure, or equipment, is being provided and how this strengthens their application - Whether the host organisation(s) has detailed plans to ensure access to resources and other relevant programmes and whether these sufficiently support the aims of the project.